Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 Instructions

-- Cut each ham steak in half.
+- Cut each piece of ham in half.
+Each half will be a serving.

 - Heat a large, 12-inch skillet over medium heat.
 Add the butter.
 Once the butter melts, swirl it to coat the bottom of the skillet.